 Upside is a free app for Android and iOS devices that rewards you with free gift cards (or PayPal cash) when you spend at gas stations, grocery stores, or restaurants.

 Download the app, tap the gas pump, and the Upside app will show you all the locations near you that offer cashback per gallon.
 Using Upside can significantly reduce the cost of gas and decrease your monthly gas bill.
 There are many other apps that give cash rewards and free gift cards.
-Some of the most popular options are:

 Fetch Rewards is an app that rewards you for every purchase.
 Sign up for a free account, install the app on your phone, and scan your receipt.